alexstrout/foxBot-SRB2/readme.md

 Alternatively, use `setbot` to turn yourself into a bot, which will allow an AI to take over while AFK.

+Most commands are available in splitscreen by appending "2" - `addbot2`, `setbot2`, etc.

 Advanced Usage
 --------------
 It's also possible to use extra SRB2 client instances as bots.
 For example: